 Student must have a GPA of 2.0; have completed specific degree requirements as required by the program; and have completed the internship application process.

 Repeatable: [Repeatable for a total of 6 credit hours towards degree/certificate requirements.]
+Grading: S/U grading only.

 GLG 299 - Independent Study Geology

 Description: Supervised special project in this field of study.
 Approval of supervising Division Dean is required.